For a comprehensive review of the Canada market, click below:

 2013

-CALGARY is situated in the eastern foothills of the Canadian Rocky Mountains but is known for being home to the Canadian headquarters of many energy companies.
+CALGARY is home to 1.6 million people and sits in the eastern foothills of Canada’s Rocky Mountains.
+Calgary holds the title of the fifth-largest city in Canada and is the largest city in the province of Alberta.
 The city’s economy is primarily driven by the oil and gas sector; however, financial services, the film industry, transportation and logistics, technology, manufacturing, retail, and tourism are also prominent sectors of the local economy.
-Calgary is known as the energy capital of Canada because it is the home of oil and gas corporations, such as Suncor, Canadian Natural Resources, Imperial Oil, TC Energy, and Husky Energy.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.